 The two most common types of ozone generators are Ultraviolet (UV) and Corona Discharge (CD).
 The names reflect the method in which they generate ozone.
-UV ozonators have a lifespan of 6 to 12 months before the bulb burns out, whereas CD ozonators last 12 to 24 months before the chip needs to be replaced.
+UV ozonators (which only sterilize bacteria) have a lifespan of 6 to 12 months before the bulb burns out, whereas CD ozonators (which actually kill the bacteria) last 24 to 36 months and before the chip needs to be replaced.
+Replacement UV Bulbs can cost you anywhere from $50 - $150 per bulb, and a replacement CD ozone unit tends to price between $100 and $150 for a good model.
 When that happens- regardless of which type of ozonator your hot tub is outfitted with- most people do not realized their ozonator has stopped working, nor that parts need to be replaced.

 This is important as many salespeople will exaggerate the sanitizing capabilities of an ozonator in order to stress how easy their brand of spas are to maintain.
 Price and quality of your hot tub is irrelevant when it comes to water chemistry: You will need to learn it and their is no way around it.
 We promise you that there is no ozone, special filtration system or gimmicks that will allow you to not have to balance your spa's water chemistry.